bids-standard/bids-website/_posts/2021-03-18-Steering-Group-executive-summary,-action-items,-and-minutes.md

 - Enhancement to the website
   - Rethink what we are trying to convey
 - OHBM: Hold BIDS Town Hall again this year in the Open Science Room
-- Process to depreciate tools
+- Process to promote and depricate tools
   - Classes: converters, Apps, libraries (more bids-adjacent)
   - Sorting a little differently
     - Maybe by modality